adolabsnet/unitypackage-Ransomware/README.md

 **This script uses a password for each file, so it is impossible to decrypt them**

-For any support send me a e-mail to: `admin@astronyia.xyx`
+For any support send me a e-mail: `admin@astronyia.xyx`